-Multiple-hop systems have been researched in many studies, e.g., ad hoc networks, mobile networks, and intelligent transport systems (ITS) [4]-[7].
-However, these studies were based on different standards, i.e., IEEE 802.15.4, IEEE802.11, etc. Furthermore, in these systems, the sender(s) send the signal to the receiver(s) via relay(s), and the relay only forwards the signal.
+Multiple-hop systems have been researched in many studies, e.g., ad hoc networks, mobile networks, and intelligent transport systems (ITS) [4]-[9].
+However, these studies were based on different standards, i.e., IEEE 802.15.4, IEEE 802.11, etc. Furthermore, in these systems, the sender(s) send the signal to the receiver(s) via relay(s), and the relay only forwards the signal.
 On the other hand, in WBAN systems, each sensor forwards the received signal while monitoring the status of the body and independently generating the vital data.
-In addition, in the IEEE 802.15.6 standard, the transmission topology is defined as a star-plus-one topology, and it is currently being revised.
+In addition, in the IEEE 802.15.6 standard, the transmission topology is defined as a starplus-one topology, and it is currently being revised.
 We therefore need to obtain a performance analysis of multiple-hop WBANs that are based on the IEEE 802.15.6 standard.
-We maximized the throughput of the one-hop star topology system, and we proved two lemmas to explain the performance of multiple-hop WBANs.
-We then compared the throughput and transmit power for one-, two-, three-, and fourhop systems.
+We have analyzed the performance of multiple-hop WBANs that comprise only three sensors.
+The optimal data rate of each sensor was obtained regardless of the transmit powers and distances between the sensors [10].
+Further, the performance of two-hop topology systems was analyzed.
+A method was proposed to find the optimal number and location of relay nodes in order to maintain the high throughput [11], [12].
+However, the topology of only two-hop was considered, and it was assumed that all sensors can transmit a data packet to the coordinator via two-hop.
+Therefore, there is a need for us to analyze WBAN systems that consist of many sensors and have multiple-hop with regard to the transmit power, the distance between the sensors, and between sensors and the coordinator.